 Students are expected to arrange and pay for their own primary housing for the duration of the program.
+Information and resources for housing can be found on the OHSU Student Housing website.

 HOUSING AND TRANSPORTATION FOR REQUIRED RURAL ROTATIONS

 OHSU provides housing for required rural rotations, which is paid for by the program.
 It is the responsibility of the student to arrange and pay for transportation to and from the rural rotation site and any travel associated with completing the rural rotation.